-39. This method reduces the total purchase price by 80% to arrive at an estimated taxable value on which tax would have been charged to the claimant.
+40. This method reduces the total purchase price by 80% to arrive at an estimated taxable value on which tax would have been charged to the claimant.
 However, the claimant must ensure that the invoiced value of the goods he holds on 1 April 2015 has been fully paid.

-In February 2015, a GST registered plumber purchases a marble wash basin from a retail hardware store for fitting in a customer's home.
+In February 2015, a GST registered plumber purchased a marble wash basin from a retail hardware store for fitting in a customer's home.
 This item is held on hand at the start of 1 April 2015.
 However, the invoice from the hardware store does not show the amount of sales tax chargeable.
 The plumber's purchase price is RM1,900 and the sales tax rate is 10%.
-The special refund claimable is:

-Special Refund = Purchase Price X 20% X Sales Tax Rate
+The special refund claimable is: Special Refund = Purchase Price X 20% X Sales Tax Rate = RM1,900 X 20% X 10% = RM38